MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterbugcheckreasoncallback.md

 ## -description

-The <b>KeRegisterBugCheckReasonCallback</b> routine registers one of the

-defined in routine, which executes when the operating system issues a bug check.
+The <b>KeRegisterBugCheckReasonCallback</b> function registers one of the callback routines defined in defined in the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_kbugcheck_callback_reason">KBUGCHECK_CALLBACK_REASON</a> enumeration, which executes when the operating system issues a bug check.

 ## -parameters